devinrhode2/Specials-Board/README.markdown

 * WordPress.mode by Jose Prado.
 [Downloaded from pradador.com](http://pradador.com/code/coda/wordpressmode/).
 * YAML by Manuel "StuFF mc" CARRASCO MOLINA from GitHub.
 [Download from GitHub.](http://github.com/stuffmc/YAML.mode)

-### Getting the Bash Mode
+### Getting the Bash and Lua Modes

-The bash mode can be extracted from the SubEthaEdit package.
-View Rogier Spieker's instructions in the Coda Users Google Group under the thread [Syntax highlighting for shell scripts?](http://groups.google.com/group/coda-users/browse_thread/thread/22c3ff5eefce04ad/dfa3baebaa3afced?pli=1)
+The Bash mode and Lua mode can be extracted from the SubEthaEdit 2.2 application package.
+For a path to SubEthaEdit 2.2 (the current release at the time of this writing is 3.5.4) see [this thread on the Coda Users Google Group](https://groups.google.com/forum/#!topic/coda-users/VYPSvwtnzEM).
+For instructions on extracting the modes from the application package see Rogier Spieker's instructions in the Coda Users Google Group under the thread [Syntax highlighting for shell scripts?](http://groups.google.com/group/coda-users/browse_thread/thread/22c3ff5eefce04ad/dfa3baebaa3afced?pli=1)

 ### Custom Mode Installation